Skip to main content

 Find any species using Wildlife Insights' Taxonomy Search Tool.

-You can also visit our Taxonomy GitHub repository and download the WI_Taxonomy.R file to access the most current version of the Wildlife Insights Taxonomy.
+You can also visit our Taxonomy GitHub repository to download the WI_Taxonomy.R file to access the most current version of the Wildlife Insights Taxonomy.
 It will create an R data frame and write a .csv file.

 Wildlife Insights follows these taxonomy standards: